ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 ------------------------------------------

 It is difficult to instruct exactly which control variables every user needs to include, becase configurations can vary widely depending on user's goal of simulation, e.g., turn on/off lakes, water management, floodplain etc.

-However, for a basic river routing without lake or water management-with cold start and runoff input provided at the same catchment as the river network-a user can get started with following control variables.
+For a simple river routing without lake or water management-with cold start and runoff input provided at the same catchment as the river network, a user can get started with following control variables.
 Control variable with None in default value must be included and assigned the appropriate value.
-Additional control variables, needed for more advanced simulations, are listed after this core set of the control variables.
+Additional control variables, needed for more advanced simulations, are listed after this basic set of the control variables.

 For lake model option, See :doc:`Lake model option <lake>`.